Spelis/monkeytype-cli/README.md

 ## Installation

 To install MonkeyType CLI, you need Python 3.7+ (only tested on 3.11 so please use that) and the blessed library.
 You can build MonkeyType CLI into an executable.
-If you want to do so please install PyInstaller or other python packager.

 ### installing blessed:
 #### Windows or venv: